wkukka1/ai-autograding-feedback/README.md

 Currently, jupyter notebook, pdf, and python assignments are supported.

 ## Prompts
-The user can use this argument to specify which predefined prompt they wish the model to use.
+The `--prompt` argument accepts either pre-defined prompt names or custom file paths:

+### Pre-defined Prompts
+To use pre-defined prompts, specify the prompt name (without extension).
+Pre-defined prompts are stored as markdown (.md) files in the `ai_feedback/data/prompts/user/` directory.

+### Custom Prompt Files
+To use custom prompt files, specify the file path to your custom prompt.
+The file should be a markdown (.md) file.

-To view the predefined prompts, navigate to the ai_feedback/data/prompts/user folder.
-Each prompt is stored as a markdown file that can contain template placeholders with the following structure:
+Prompt files can contain template placeholders with the following structure:

 ```markdown
 Consider this question: